6G-SANDBOX/ELCM/docs/3-2a_GENERAL_TASKS.md

 **Description**:

-This task exports data from an InfluxDB database (either v1.x or v2.x) to a CSV file based on a specified measurement and execution ID.
+This task exports data from an InfluxDB database (either v1.x or v2.x) to a CSV file based on a specified execution ID.
 It supports both InfluxDB versions and handles the necessary configurations for exporting data via the InfluxDB query language (for v1.x) or Flux (for v2.x).

 **Configuration Parameters**:
 - `ExecutionId` (required): The unique identifier for the execution, used to filter data.
-- `Measurement` (required): The InfluxDB measurement to export.

 **YAML Configuration Example**:
 ```yaml